Hexancer/StorageX/src/rsc/README.md

 Each SSTable contains a set of sorted KV pairs and necessary metadata.When a level reachese its size limit its SSTables will be compacted into the next levle via compaction, which first reads out the SSTables in the two levels, then performs a merge sort, and finally writes back the new SSTables into the next level.
 **(This is the reason that compaction induces severe write amplification.)**

+(Write amplification is the ratio of total write IO performed by the store to the total user data.)

 When we lookup a KV pair,KV store needs to check multiple SSTables from the lowest level to the highest level until the key is found or all level have been checked.**(This ie the reason that LSM-tree based KV store suffer from read amplication)**